goonerlagoon/Programming-Notes/README.md

 8. The response travels across the internet, back to Alice’s computer.

 9. Alice’s browser receives the response and uses that information to create and render the view that Alice ultimately sees!

+# S.O.L.I.D Design Principe

+* The **Single** Responsibility Principle - A class should have only _one_ reason to change
+* The Open/Closed Principle
+* The Liskov Substitution Principle
+* The Interface Segregation Principle
+* The Dependency Inversion Principle

 # Miscellaneous